algorithmiaio/dev-center/_pages/event-flows/azure-sb.md

 For more information on how to work with the Azure CLI to complete this step, <a href="https://docs.microsoft.com/en-us/azure/role-based-access-control/custom-roles-cli" target="_blank" rel="noopener noreferrer">visit the Azure Docs</a>.
 Note that this step can also be completed via PowerShell and REST API.

-#### Inviting the Algorithmia account as a guest account in your account’s Active Directory
+#### Invite the Algorithmia account as a guest account in your account’s Active Directory

 Create a new guest user account with the Algorithmia account's email address.
 * Sign in to the Azure portal as an Azure AD administrator.